jnunyez/synchronization/README.md

 Once the operator is installed with the CRDs exposed in the figure above, we proceed to instantiate the CRs needs still to be instantiated.
 When you install an operator you are not installing the services managed by that operator.

 3. Provision StsOperatorConfig CR object to set the desired timing stack configuration.
-The CRD StsOperator
+At this point the operator will create the Node Feature Discovery CR to detect worker nodes equipped with an Silicom Time Sync card.
+Recall that Silicom Time Sync operator requires to install the [`Node Feature Discovery Operator`][3] in the same namespace.

 ```yaml
 cat <<EOF | oc apply -f -